LucasCegielski/MS2-Brands_memory_game/README.md

 - **Play** - function available from the home page, allowing user to beging the game.

-- **Mute / Unmute** - allows user to turn the music on or off, depending on their preferences.
+- **Play Music** - Tune starts playing when the page is first open.
+Controls panel allows user to turn the music on or off, to pause the music and even download the track.

 - **Github** - link that allows user to access my Github repository and find my other projects.